Parkinson’s Disease: Causes, Symptoms, and Treatments

-What Causes Parkinson’s Disease?
+What causes Parkinson’s disease?

-People with Parkinson’s also lose the nerve endings that produce norepinephrine, the main chemical messenger of the sympathetic nervous system, which controls many automatic functions of the body, such as heart rate and blood pressure.
-The loss of norepinephrine might help explain some of the non-movement features of Parkinson’s, such as fatigue, irregular blood pressure, decreased movement of food through the digestive tract, and sudden drop in blood pressure when a person stands up from a sitting or lying-down position.
+People with Parkinson’s disease also lose the nerve endings that produce norepinephrine, the main chemical messenger of the sympathetic nervous system, which controls many functions of the body, such as heart rate and blood pressure.
+The loss of norepinephrine might help explain some of the non-movement features of Parkinson’s, such as fatigue, irregular blood pressure, decreased movement of food through the digestive tract, and sudden drop in blood pressure when a person stands up from a sitting or lying position.

-Symptoms of Parkinson’s Disease
+Symptoms of Parkinson’s disease

-Parkinson’s disease has four main symptoms:
+Parkinson’s has four main symptoms:

 - Slowness of movement

 - Impaired balance and coordination, sometimes leading to falls

 Other symptoms may include:

 - Depression and other emotional changes